Amortized Maximum Inner Product Search with Learned Support Functions: Appendix

 \subsection{Robustness to out-of-distribution queries}

-We tested \texttt{XS} variants of \KeyNet{} on perturbed versions of the test of HotPotQA.
+We test \texttt{XS} variants of \KeyNet{} on perturbed versions of the test sets of \textbf{NQ} and \textbf{Quora}.
 Perturbations follow the scheme discussed in Section~\ref{sec:exp-setup}, used for augmenting training data; we apply Gaussian noise and re-normalize query representations.
-In this case however, we made it so noise distributions differ relative to those used to prepare training so there are significant distribution shifts on the test query distributions with respect to the source of training queries.
+In this case however, we made it so noise distributions differ relative to those used to prepare training data, so there are significant shifts on the test query distribution with respect to the source of training queries.

-As one would expect, learning-based approaches degrade in performance under distribution shifts, as can be seen in Figure~\ref{fig:ood_robustness}.
-Interestingly however, degradation is not catastrophic and models still achieve a relatively high recall in absolute terms even under much higher noise levels that what was observed during training; although the gap with respect to natural queries is significant, especially so at very low or very high compute scenarios where the gaps are more pronounced.
-This can likely be alleviated by more aggressive data augmentation, but wouldn't render models robust to other types of distribution shifts.
+We re-run the FAISS-IVF integration of Section~\ref{sec:exp-faiss} under these perturbed queries and report Recall@$0.01\%$ as a function of both compute (FLOPs) and wall-clock latency (ms).
+Figures~\ref{fig:ood_robustness_nq} and~\ref{fig:ood_robustness_quora} track the evolution of recall as the Gaussian noise standard deviation $\sigma$ grows over $\{0.00, 0.01, 0.02, 0.03, 0.04, 0.05, 0.06\}$.
+As one would expect, learning-based approaches degrade under distribution shift.
+Interestingly, however, the degradation is not catastrophic: models still achieve relatively high recall in absolute terms even at noise levels well above what was observed during training.
+The gap with respect to original queries (original $-$ mapped) is most pronounced at the extrema of the search-cost budget; through the middle of the operating range the mapping continues to outperform feeding $\mathbf{x}$ directly to FAISS even at $\sigma = 0.03$.
+This residual degradation can likely be alleviated by more aggressive data augmentation, though augmentation alone would not render the model robust to other types of distribution shift.